4 (Beyoncé album): Release and promotion

 In an interview for Billboard, Beyoncé stated that despite having another concept for the album, she was ultimately influenced by her fans to name the album 4.
-She described the number four as being "special" to her, as her and Jay-Z's birthdays, several other family and friends' birthdays, and her wedding anniversary fall on the fourth day of the month.
+She described the number four as "special" to her because her birthday, Jay-Z's birthday, several other family and friends' birthdays, and her wedding anniversary fall on the fourth day of their respective months.
 The cover of the standard edition was revealed on Beyoncé's website on May 18, 2011.
 Shot on the rooftop of the Hôtel Meurice in Paris, Beyoncé is looking into the distance with her arms raised over her head, wearing smokey eye makeup, thick gold cuffs and a fox-fur stole by cult French designer Alexandre Vauthier, embellished with Swarovski crystals by the Lesage embroidery house.
-The cover of the deluxe edition was shown on June 16, where Beyoncé is dressed in a tight-fitting blue-purple dress by French designer Maxime Simoens, holding her hands in her hair.
+The cover of the deluxe edition was shown on June 16, in which Beyoncé is dressed in a tight-fitting blue-purple dress by French designer Maxime Simoens, holding her hands in her hair.
 For its artwork, she opted for clothing made by lesser-known designers.
 The promotional and interior-package images for 4 were shot at the same time.

-On May 18, 2011, 4s release date in the United States was confirmed on to be June 28.
-On June 7, the album was leaked onto the Internet in full; Beyoncé's legal representatives issued warnings to infringing websites and leaked tracks were soon removed from such sites.
+On May 18, 2011, 4s United States release date was confirmed as June 28.
+On June 7, the album was leaked online in full; Beyoncé's legal representatives issued warnings to infringing websites and leaked tracks were soon removed from such sites.
 On June 9, Beyoncé responded to the leak through Facebook, commenting, "My music was leaked and while this is not how I wanted to present my new songs, I appreciate the positive response from my fans.
 When I record music I always think about my fans singing every note and dancing to every beat.
 I make music to make people happy and I appreciate that everyone has been so anxious to hear my new songs."
-Following this, reports circulated that Columbia Records executives hoped to cover their assets in fear that the album may be a commercial failure.
-Rumors had suggested that the label requested from Beyoncé to make changes to the record and reunite Destiny's Child, claims Columbia denied.
-In August 2013, NME reported that Sony Music were suing a 47-year-old man from Gothenburg for US$233,000 concerning the leak of 4.
+Following this, reports circulated that Columbia Records executives hoped to protect their investment amid fears that the album might be a commercial failure.
+Rumors suggested that the label asked Beyoncé to make changes to the record and reunite Destiny's Child, claims Columbia denied.
+In August 2013, NME reported that Sony Music was suing a 47-year-old man from Gothenburg for US$233,000 concerning the leak of 4.
 A deluxe version of the album was released simultaneously with the standard edition in several countries; in the United States, it was available exclusively through Target stores.